open-edge-platform/edge-microvisor-toolkit/docs/developer-guide/get-started/deployment/emt-virt-mf.md

 ##### Resume Windows Update

-1. Resume the automatic Windows updates (excluding the Graphics driver) with the following steps:
+Resume the automatic Windows updates (excluding the Graphics driver) with the following steps:

-  a.
-Open Settings.
+- Open Settings.
-  b.
-Click on Update & Security.
+- Click on Update & Security.
-  c.
-Click on Windows Update.
+- Click on Windows Update.
-  d.
-Click the Resume updates button.
+- Click the Resume updates button.

 ##### Install Virtio Driver for Windows